ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 You can also revoke your agreement to the terms and conditions of the Personalization solution and permanently disable the feature for your account.

-To do this, use your browser to navigate to an address similar to the following example:
+To do this, navigate to the following address:

  ```
  https://support.ibexa.co/personalisation/remove-customer-data/<your_installation_key>